 WELCOME TO DAS RESEARCH GROUP

-To achieve our research goals, our strategy is to develop a microscopic model that best describes the problem.
-We use group theoretic techniques to quickly gain a qualitative understanding of the problem and to identify the key microscopic degrees of freedom.
-Our approach is material specific.
-Through Density Functional Theory (DFT) based electronic structure calculations we incorporate the structural and chemical aspect of a material.
-We use various Monte Carlo simulation techniques to investigate phase stability and properties of materials at finite temperature.
-Such exploratory route is quite demanding for not only in understanding observed experimental phenomena at the atomic level, but also important in designing and the discovery of new materials with interesting properties, as there are an enormous number of possible bulk compounds or complex superlattices that are need to be explored.
+To achieve the research goals, DAS group uses microscopic models that best describes the problem.
+They use group theoretic techniques to quickly gain a qualitative understanding of the problem and to identify the key microscopic degrees of freedom.
+The group follows a material specific approach.
+Through Density Functional Theory (DFT) based electronic structure calculations they incorporate the structural and chemical aspect of a real material.
+DAS group employs various Monte Carlo simulation techniques to investigate phase stability and properties of materials at finite temperature.
+Such exploratory route is quite demanding for not only in understanding observed experimental phenomena at the atomic and electronic level, but also important in designing and the discovery of new materials with desired properties.

 DAS GROUP NEWS

 Dr. Hena Das joined Tokyo Institute of Technology.

 October 1st, 2018